55382/Finetuning-Llama3.1/README.md

 ### Key Highlights:
 1. **Unsloth Setup**:
-   - You used **Unsloth** for faster fine-tuning, enabling you to achieve up to 2x faster results.
+   - we used **Unsloth** for faster fine-tuning, enabling you to achieve up to 2x faster results.
 Unsloth also supports various models, including Llama, Mistral, Phi, and others.
-   - You fine-tuned the Llama 3.2 model with **4-bit quantization** (which helps with memory efficiency and speed).
+   - we fine-tuned the Llama 3.2 model with **4-bit quantization** (which helps with memory efficiency and speed).

 2. **Model and Dataset**:
-   - You utilized the **FineTome-100k dataset** (converted from ShareGPT format to HuggingFace's generic multiturn format), which consists of conversations.
+   - we utilized the **FineTome-100k dataset** (converted from ShareGPT format to HuggingFace's generic multiturn format), which consists of conversations.
 These datasets are preprocessed to be compatible with the model and task at hand.
    - You used the `standardize_sharegpt` function to convert the dataset to HuggingFace's format.

 3. **Training Setup**:
-   - You set up **LoRA adapters** to only update a small percentage of the parameters (e.g., 1-10%) for more efficient training.
+   - we set up **LoRA adapters** to only update a small percentage of the parameters (e.g., 1-10%) for more efficient training.
    - The training involved **gradient accumulation** and **gradient checkpointing** to optimize memory usage.

 4. **Training Procedure**:
-   - You employed the **SFTTrainer** from HuggingFace's **TRL** library for supervised fine-tuning.
+   - we employed the **SFTTrainer** from HuggingFace's **TRL** library for supervised fine-tuning.
    - Only the assistant responses (ignoring the user's input) were used for training via `train_on_responses_only`, which optimizes the model for conversational tasks.

 5. **Memory Efficiency**: